CS 145: Designing Functional Programs (Advanced Version)

 Discipline: A student is expected to know what constitutes academic integrity, to avoid committing academic offenses, and to take responsibility for his/her actions.
 A student who is unsure whether an action constitutes an offense, or who needs help in learning how to avoid offenses (e.g., plagiarism, cheating) or about "rules" for group work/collaboration should seek guidance from the course professor, academic advisor, or the Undergraduate Associate Dean.
 When misconduct has been found to have occurred, disciplinary penalties will be imposed under Policy 71 - Student Discipline.
 For information on categories of offenses and types of penalties, students should refer to Policy 71 - Student Discipline.

 Avoiding Academic Offenses: Most students are unaware of the line between acceptable and unacceptable academic behaviour, especially when discussing assignments with classmates and using the work of other students.
-For information on commonly misunderstood academic offenses and how to avoid them, students should refer to the Faculty of Mathematics Cheating and Student Academic Discipline Policy.
+For information on commonly misunderstood academic offenses and how to avoid them, students should refer to the Academic integrity.

 Appeals: A student may appeal the finding and/or penalty in a decision made under Policy 70 - Student Petitions and Grievances (other than regarding a petition) or Policy 71 - Student Discipline if a ground for an appeal can be established.
 Read Policy 72 - Student Appeals.